OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

   wired to the Link toolbar button, `Ctrl+K`, and the `InsertLink` ribbon command.
 - **Font family / size:** ribbon Font group combos populated and wired to the editor (`fontName` / `fontSize`). *Note: size uses the HTML 1–7 scale; refine to px later.*
+- **Document / draft lifecycle (File menu):** cross-platform `PostDocument` model (id/title/body/blog/categories/timestamps + dirty flag, interoperable with `Publishing.BlogPost`), an `IDraftStore` abstraction with a JSON file-per-draft `FileDraftStore`, and a UI-agnostic `DraftSession` controller.
+New Post/Page, Save (Save Draft), Open Draft (picker), Delete Draft, and `OpenDraftMRU0-9` File-menu commands are wired in the shell, with Save/Discard/Cancel unsaved-changes prompts on New/Open driven by the dirty flag.
+See §8.

 ---